Last Updated on November 12, 2021

 This article tackles exactly which types of cheesecake you can – yes, can! – eat when you’re pregnant.

-It depends on the ingredients, so I’ve broken down some common ones below.
+It depends on the ingredients, so I’ve broken down some common and basic ingredients below.

 The Types of Cheesecake To Avoid When You’re Pregnant